Transferring data to and from remote servers

 Last modified

-This section describes how to transfer data to and from a TU Delft virtual server.
+This section describes how to transfer data to and from a TU Delft virtual private server (VPS).
+Common scenarios in which you might need to transfer data between hosts include uploading scripts, downloading results, or transferring configuration files.
 The procedure is different depending on whether the server runs a Windows or Linux-based operating system.
-Although there are many ways to transfer data from one machine to another, TU Delft servers only support a few of them.

 Linux servers